Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Consistency of Intensional Operations

-This is easily discoverable if one tries to plough through a proof of confluence: it is very clearly \emph{not} the case that $M \rightarrow N$ implies $M[P/u] \rightarrow N[P/u]$ if $u$ is under a $\ibox{(-)}$ and operations made of the same ilk as $\textsf{is-app}$.
-Perhaps the following idea has the makings of a workable proposal: let us limit intensional operations to a chosen set of functions $f : \mathcal{T}(A) \rightarrow \mathcal{T}(B)$ from terms of type $A$ to terms of type $B$, and then represent them in the language by a constant $\tilde f$, such that $\tilde f(\ibox{M}) \rightarrow \ibox{f(M)}$.
+Perhaps the following idea is more workable: let us limit intensional operations to a chosen set of functions $f : \mathcal{T}(A) \rightarrow \mathcal{T}(B)$ from terms of type $A$ to terms of type $B$, and then represent them in the language by a constant $\tilde f$, such that $\tilde f(\ibox{M}) \red{} \ibox{f(M)}$.
 This set of functions would then be chosen so that they satisfy some sanity conditions.
-Since we want to have a \textsf{let} construct that allows us to substitute code variables for code, the following general situation will occur: if $N \rightarrow N'$, we have
+Since we want to have a \textsf{let} construct that allows us to substitute code for modal variables, the following general situation will occur: if $N \red{} N'$, we have but also